 What kind of massage is best for me?

-While most of my massages are a combination of techniques, it is sometimes more beneficial to receive a specific massage.
+While most massages are a combination of techniques, it can also be beneficial to receive one specific type of massage.
 Here are some options:

-Shiatsu: helps with joint mobilization.
+Shiatsu: For joint mobilization and passive stretching.
 It is believed in Eastern medicine that “life force,” or ch’i, is most accessible through the hands and feet, which are given special attention.
-A lot of Passive stretching is involved.

-Ashiatsu Oriental Bar Therapy: Ashiatsu is adjusted to your pressure preferences ranging from medium to very deep.
+Ashiatsu Oriental Bar Therapy: For deep pressure.
+Ashiatsu is adjusted to your pressure preference, ranging from medium to very deep.
 Often, people who are ticklish can handle the pressure of the foot better than hand pressure.
-This is also great for the big and muscle bound person.
-For example, the rugby or football player.
-In other words, people who like deep pressure and deep tissue love this massage.
+Ashiatsu is ideal for the larger, muscle-bound client, such as the rugby or football player.

 How often should I get a massage?